Picos de Europa

 The cotos are beats of restricted access working on a system of lottery (draft) and day ticket.
 The official draft for the cotos is in October each year.
 We are sometimes able to obtain these for you, but it is a painful organization for you and us !
 The areas of semi-public access are excellent and in hands of our guide, your chances of success are almost equivalent to those on the cotos.

-Season & legal days in 2012 : Salmon: from the 3rd Sunday of March to July 31st.
-No fishing on Thursdays except those that are festivos !
-Trout & Sea trout, from the 3rd Sunday of March to Aug 15th, and same thing for the Thursdays.
+Season & legal days in 2014 : Salmon: from the 3rd Sunday of March to July 31st.
+No fishing on Mondays & Thursdays except those that are festivos !
+Trout & Sea trout, on the salmon stretches and in high mountain, from the 3rd Sunday of May to Aug 15th, and still no fishing on Mondays & Thursdays, if not festivos.
+Trout on Catch & Release Stretches, considered "normal" that is to say: not on the salmon zones, and not in high mountain, from the 3rd Sunday of March to September 30th, no fishing on Thursdays but the Mondays are OK.

-The guided days include transportation from your hotel and picnic on the river.
-The rate is reduced for more days & more rods but we do not accept more than 3 (or 4, reluctantly), rods at the same time.
-Our guide was born on the banks of the river Sella and is a well known local instructor and a talented angler but moreover he is a very helpful man, greatly capable to show you hidden aspects of his country that would take you a life to discover on your own.
+Guided fishing in Asturias We are offering very nice guided days including full overall organization and picnic on the river.
+Our guide was born on the banks of the river Sella and is a famed local instructor and a talented angler but moreover he is a very helpful man, greatly capable to show you the hidden sides and secrets of his country that would take you a life to discover on your own.
 He speaks enough English for this purpose - and he is improving every day-.

 Your 1st salmon experience !